-If you would like to contribute to PlasmaPy, please refer to the instructions on installing PlasmaPy for development.
+If you would like to contribute to PlasmaPy, please check out the Contributor Guide.

 python -m pip install plasmapy

 On some systems, it might be necessary to specify the Python version

 number by using